aws-samples/serverless-patterns/eventbridge-schedule-remove-one-time-schedules/README.md

 ## How it works

 1. Schedule is run every day at 00:00
-2. Schedules are scanning for processing
+2. Schedules are scanned for processing
 3. Schedules are processed at one-time schedules are picked out
 4. One-time schedules dates are checked.
 5. If the one-time schedule is over 2 days old the schedule is removed from your account.